ac8ai/langtree/docs/public/LANGUAGE_SPECIFICATION.md

 ## Template Variables

-DPCL provides two special template variables for automatic prompt assembly and context injection.
+LangTree DSL provides two special template variables for automatic prompt assembly and context injection.
 These variables use the same `{var}` syntax as Runtime Variables but have reserved names and are automatically resolved by the system.
 They cannot be used as Assembly Variables or user-defined Runtime Variables.

 ### {PROMPT_SUBTREE}